rkt6865/rktHVTools/README.md

 - Get-HVVmsOnCsv - Retrieve VMs located on a specific CSV
 - Get-HVVMInfo - Retrieve basic VM resource information (CPUs, Memory, HD size)
 - Get-HVHostNicInfo - Retrieve physical NIC information of a Hyper-V Host
+- Get-HVClusterVMs - Retrieve all VMs in a particular cluster